Your Future, Your Super – for employers

 - The employee must be a member of the fund.

 - The fund must be able to accept contributions from the employer.

 - The ATO must be able to disclose information about the member or their fund to the employer.

 A stapled fund does not have to be a MySuper fund; that is, it doesn’t have to be the low-cost, simple super solution employers choose as their default product.
 However, if you’re looking for a MySuper fund, the CareSuper MySuper option is our Balanced (MySuper) option.

-YourSuper is a new, interactive online comparison tool that provides a table of simple super products ranked by fees and investment returns, with links to fund websites.
+YourSuper is an interactive online comparison tool that provides a table of simple super products ranked by fees and investment returns, with links to fund websites.

 YourSuper is hosted by the ATO here: YourSuper comparison tool.